Iran confirms exchange of letters with Obama

 Obama said in an interview broadcast on Sunday he had exchanged letters with Rouhani.
 The two men will speak on the same day at the U.N.
 General Assembly next week, though there are currently no plans for them to meet.

-Rouhani has said he wants to pursue "constructive interaction" with the world, raising hopes for a negotiated settlement to the nuclear dispute.
+Rouhani, a centrist cleric who defeated more conservative candidates in June elections, has said he wants to pursue "constructive interaction" with the world, raising expectations of a negotiated settlement to the nuclear dispute.

-Another indication came on Tuesday from Supreme Leader Ayatollah Ali Khamenei, who would have to authorise any nuclear deal.
-In a speech, he said he supported "flexibility" when it came to Iran's diplomacy, though he did not say what that might mean in practice.

-Khamenei also said he supported "correct and rational foreign and domestic policies," but warned that Iran should not forget that it had enemies.

 LONDON Two British medics who abandoned studies in Sudan to join Islamic State with a group of other students have been killed in fighting in Iraq, the BBC reported on Wednesday.